-North Korea may be able to arm missiles with Sarin, Japan PM says
+North Korea may be able to arm missiles with sarin, Japan PM says

 Chemical weapons capability

-North Korea is one of only six countries not to have signed or acceded to the Chemical Weapons Convention and is believed to have large stockpiles of chemical agents, according to the Nuclear Threat Initiative.
+North Korea is one of only six countries not to have signed or acceded to the Chemical Weapons Convention

+and is believed to have large stockpiles of chemical agents, according to the Nuclear Threat Initiative

 According to South Korea's 2016 Defense White Paper, North Korea has been developing chemical weapons since 1980.